 That is correct.

-And I just tell you, just listening to you, you, your comments were spot on with our president and what he has done for our country.
+And I just tell you, just listening to you, your comments were spot on with our president and what he has done for our country.

-Um, you know, I know our state, especially in District Three, is a huge uh district for President Trump and fully supportive of him.
+And, you know, barring something totally unforeseen, you know, I know our state, especially in District 3, is a huge district for President Trump and fully supportive of him.

 We got about three and a half more hours.

-Three and a half more hours have been.
+Three and a half more hours.

 People still have three and a half hours to go out there and vote.